jamrod/BfE_phone_directory/README.md

 ## Deployment Instructions

-Unzip archive to desired local directory
+Unzip archive to desired local directory<br>
+Open a terminal window and navigate to the directory the archive was extracted to<br>
+Initiate Postgres Database<br>
-Open a terminal window and navigate to the directory the archive was extracted to Initiate Postgres Database login to the psql database server, if configure ‘psql’ will get there or ‘sudo -u postgres psql’ works on my Ubuntu build, alternately ‘psql -U postgres’ could also work create the database by typing “CREATE DATABASE phone_directory;” create user by typing “CREATE USER operator WITH PASSWORD ‘speed-dial;” link the database to the user by typing “GRANT ALL PRIVILEGES ON DATABASE phone_directory TO operator;” exit by typing “/q” cd into ‘backend’ directory
+* login to the psql database server, if configure ‘psql’ will get there or ‘sudo -u postgres psql’ works on my Ubuntu build, alternately ‘psql -U postgres’ could also work
+* create the database by typing “CREATE DATABASE phone_directory;”
+* create user by typing “CREATE USER operator WITH PASSWORD ‘speed-dial;”
+* link the database to the user by typing “GRANT ALL PRIVILEGES ON DATABASE phone_directory TO operator;”
+* exit by typing “/q”
+cd into ‘backend’ directory<br>
-Activate a virtual environment, I use venv, run the following commands to replicate python -m venv .env source .env/bin/activate
+Activate a virtual environment, I use venv, run the following commands to replicate
+* python -m venv .env
+* source .env/bin/activate
-Install requirements by running “python -m pip install -r requirements.txt” Run migrations with command, “python manage.py migrate” Start backend server by running “python manage.py renserver” Open a second terminal window or tab cd into the ‘frontend/phone-directory’ directory
+Install requirements by running “python -m pip install -r requirements.txt”<br>
+Run migrations with command, “python manage.py migrate”<br>
+Start backend server by running “python manage.py renserver”<br>
+Open a second terminal window or tab<br>
+cd into the ‘frontend/phone-directory’ directory<br>
 Set Node version with the following two commands
-‘nvm install 12.19.1’
-‘nvm use 12.19.1’
+* nvm install 12.19.1
+* nvm use 12.19.1
-Install dependencies by running ‘npm install’
+Install dependencies by running ‘npm install’<br>
-Start frontend by running ‘npm run start’
+Start frontend by running ‘npm run start’<br>
-To avoid Cors issues I used the Chrome Browser with the extension ‘Moesif Origin & CORS Changer’ installed and activated to test the application
+To avoid Cors issues I used the Chrome Browser with the extension ‘Moesif Origin & CORS Changer’ installed and activated to test the application<br>
-In Chrome, navigate to localhost:3000 to view the application Click on the ‘Add Contacts’ button to access the form to add contacts Upload a few contacts and then view the results by clicking the ‘Show Contacts’ button
+In Chrome, navigate to localhost:3000 to view the application<br>
+Click on the ‘Add Contacts’ button to access the form to add contacts<br>
+Upload a few contacts and then view the results by clicking the ‘Show Contacts’ button<br>